Viatick-co/automate-lock-android-sdk-public/README.md

         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);

-        // set delegate to be the current activity to receive onConnect and onOpen callbacks automateLockController.setDelegate(this);

-        // initiate the SDK with your SDK key and return the status of initiation
+        // initiate the SDK with your SDK key
+        // status of initiation is returned inside the onInit callback below
-        // you can't use other SDK methods until it has been initiated boolean initResult = automateLockController.initialize("[PASTE_YOUR_SDK_KEY_HERE]");
+        // you can't use other SDK methods until it has been initiated automateLockController.initialize("[PASTE_YOUR_SDK_KEY_HERE]");

+        // set delegate to be the current activity to receive onConnect and onOpen callbacks
+        // it needs to be called after automateLockController.initialize automateLockController.setDelegate(this);
     }

     public void connectLock(String macAddress) {